leiyangly/HapLongLINEr/README.md

   --ref you_choose_hs1_or_hg38 \
   --out your_output_dir
 ```

+ORF validation is carried out only when `--length` is at least 5000; otherwise the BLASTP and ORF sequence extraction steps are skipped.

 Output:
 - haplongliner_sv.bed file summarizing L1 coordinates and ORF status.
 Names from insertion calls that do not overlap lifted L1s end with `;nr`.